How to clean a laptop screen

-Are you ready to begin?
-First, remove any dust, visible streaks, and fingerprints.
+First, remove any dust, visible streaks and fingerprints.
 The best way to do this is with a dry, soft microfiber cloth.
 Use gentle pressure and circular movements over the entire screen.
 To avoid getting dust under the edges of the screen, clean it from the outside inwards.

 Tips for cleaning the laptop screen